marcgreig/Easing-and-Splines-Research/README.md

 Each easing function depends on four parameters:
 - Current time (t) which is the moment where the object is.
-- Beggining value (b) which the position where the object is at the moment t.
+- Beginning value (b) which the position where the object is at the moment t.
 - Change in value (c) which is the difference of value between the current position and the final position.
 - Duration (d) which is the total number of iterations that you want your animation to have, needs to be the current unit as the starting time.